Zapier pricing: How much does Zapier actually cost?

 Begin by identifying the task you want to automate.
 Access the Zapier dashboard and click "Make a Zap."
 Consider what you aim to achieve, such as automating email alerts or social media posts.

-2. Set a Trigger
+2. Set a trigger

 Select the event that starts your Zap.
 Choose the app and the specific event that will trigger the action, like receiving an email in Gmail or a new entry in a form.
 The correct trigger is key to successful automation.